vevladdd/ROE-Waterfall/README.md

 **Please note that the latest version moved several files.
 Delete the `GameData/ROEngines/Waterfall` folder when updating.**

-Note that these configurations are based on the git versions of Realism Overhaul and ROEngines.
+**These configurations are based on the git versions of Realism Overhaul and ROEngines.
+Using the release (i.e., CKAN) versions of these mods will break certain plumes.**

 1. Install the latest version of [Waterfall](https://github.com/post-kerbin-mining-corporation/Waterfall).
 2. Download this package: Press the green button "Code" and click on "Download ZIP".